chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 <select bind:value={ selected } on:change={ updateFilter }>
 ```

 Great, we've dispatched our event, we're now ready to catch it in the parent `Listings.svelte` component.
-Alter the filter component to catch change and set which method we're going to call:
+Alter the filter component to catch any change to the select box and set which method we're going to call:

 ```html
 <Filters on:updatefilter={ filterValue } />